edgd1er/nordvpn-proxy/README.md

 VPN servers selection is performed through nordnvpn API.(country, technology, protocol)

-Added docker image version for raspberry.
+Added docker image version for amd64,arm64, arm/v7, arm/v6

 Whenever the connection is lost the unbound, tinyproxy and sock daemons are killed, disconnecting all active connections (tunnel down event).

-Healtcheck tests dns resolution, openvpn status (connected), https/socks proxies.
+Healtcheck tests dns resolution, openvpn status (connected), tinyproxy listening address, https/socks proxies.

 Protected status was checked through nordvpn api, as the endpoint was removed, this image does not test its protected status.
 As long as openvpn returns a connected status, vpn is up.